Online shopping has only become more popular these days and that’s a trend that doesn’t appear to be slowing any time soon.

 Etsy is a wonderful option if you want to avoid multinational enterprises and support small sellers.
 However, while it’s nice to support these smaller creators, there is a more inherent risk than buying from a larger distributor.

-This article will explain if Etsy is safe to buy from and what you need to know to protect yourself.
+This article and video will explain if Etsy is safe to buy from and what you need to know to protect yourself.

 It’s generally safe to buy from Etsy, but you should get to know the seller before you make a purchase.